-This Pit Bull mix is the product of crossbreeding Dachshunds with American Pit Bull Terriers.
-Who would have guessed this hybrid worked so well?
-Though they can have a somewhat odd appearance, they’re sweet and docile dogs.
+This Pit Bull mix is the product of crossbreeding the Dachshund with the American Pit Bull Terriers.
+Who in the world thought of this idea?
+But surprisingly, it works.
+Though they can have an odd appearance, they’re sweet and docile dogs.

-These dogs have inherit the iconic enlarged head of the Pit Bull, but the elongated body of a Dachshund.
+These dogs have inherit the iconic enlarged head of the Pit Bull, but the elongated body of the Doxie.
 What’s more, the short and stubby legs of the Dachshund is almost always present in these dogs.
 Not your typical Pit mix, but certainly an interesting sight.

 Like with most Pit mixes, these dogs need moderate to high-intensity exercises on a daily basis.
 As for training, calm and confident training works the best.
-Unfortunately, both the Doxie and Pit Bull are stubborn dogs, which is seen in the hybrid too.
+Both the Doxie and Pit Bull are stubborn dogs, which unfortunately, is common in this hybrid too.